Feast of the Circumcision of Christ: Eastern Orthodox churches

-The feast is celebrated with an All-Night Vigil, beginning the evening of December 31.
+The feast is commonly celebrated in Russian tradition with an All-Night Vigil, beginning the evening of December 31, but the service books specify a lower rank of celebration, with separate services of Great Vespers, Little Compline, Midnight Office, and Matins and First Hour.
 The hymns of the feast are combined with those for Saint Basil the Great.
-After the Divine Liturgy the next morning, Russian churches often celebrate a New Year Molieben (service of intercession) to pray for God's blessing for the beginning of the civil New Year (Byzantine Christians commemorate the Indiction, or Ecclesiastical New Year, on September 1).
+After the Divine Liturgy the next morning, Russian churches often celebrate a New Year Moleben (service of intercession) to pray for God's blessing for the beginning of the civil New Year (Byzantine Christians commemorate the Indiction, or Ecclesiastical New Year, on September 1).
+Groups that celebrate the feast of the circumcision include the Coptic Orthodox Church and the Lutheran Church.

 On the Julian calendar, 1 January will correspond, until 2100, to 14 January on the Gregorian Calendar.
 Accordingly, in Russia, 14 January in the civil calendar is known as "The Old New Year", since it corresponds to 1 January in the Julian Calendar, still used by the Church.